Old Crow: In popular culture

-Throughout Up a Road Slowly Irene Hunt's 1966 Newbery Award–winning novel, Uncle Haskell drinks copious quantities of Old Crow, taking the empty bottles in a golf bag to bury them at a creek.
+Throughout Up a Road Slowly, Irene Hunt's 1966 Newbery Award–winning novel, Uncle Haskell drinks copious quantities of Old Crow, taking the empty bottles in a golf bag to bury them at a creek.
 He claims the Old Crow is rare French wine, so the children begin referring to it as Le Vieux Corbeau.

 In recent books in the Spenser series, originated by the late Robert B. Parker and continued by Ace Atkins, the title character regularly refers to drinking Old Crow.

 Dirty Bird Blues by Clarence Major the main character, Bluesman Manfred Banks favorite drink is Old Crow.

 In the History Channel 3-part mini-series Grant, the general is seen with a bottle of Old Crow.

+In Joseph Hansen's series of detective novels, his protagonist Dave Brandstetter drinks Old Crow.